chrisnoonan98675/site/xl-deploy/how-to/migrate-xl-deploy-data-storage-to-an-sql-database.markdown

 XL Deploy can be configured to use two different database connections: one for primary XL Deploy data and one for the task archive.
 Both database connections can be configured in the `XL_DEPLOY_SERVER_HOME/conf/xl-deploy.conf` file.
 The main database connection can be configured under the repository key and the database connection for the task archive can be configured under the reporting key.
 The default configuration for the repository database connection is also used for the reporting connection.

-## Upgrade from XL Deploy version 7.5.0 to version 8.0.0
+## Upgrade XL Deploy to version 8.0.0

-**Important:** When you upgrade from version 7.5.0 to 8.0.0, XL Deploy uses a database connection for the task archive that can be configured under the reporting key.
-To use this same configuration for both the repository connection and the reporting connection, rename the key to repository.
+**Important:** When you upgrade from version 7.5.0 to 8.0.0, XL Deploy uses a database connection for the task archive that can be configured under the `reporting` key.
+To use this same configuration for both the repository connection and the reporting connection, rename the key to `repository`.
 If you do not modify the configuration, XL Deploy will use the reporting connection configuration for the task archive and will use the default configuration (the internal database) for the primary connection.
 This situation is not correct and may cause issues for any installation.

-## Upgrade from XL Deploy version 7.2.0 or earlier to version 8.0.0

 To upgrade an existing XL Deploy installation to version 8.0.0, the data must to be converted from the JackRabbit (JCR) format to the new SQL format.
 The process has two stages: